Get insider access

 Charging Port micro-USB

-These headphones have very good battery performance.
+These headphones have an outstanding battery performance.
 We measured just about 25 hours of battery life, which is nice considering that SteelSeries advertises 20 hours.
-They can also be used passively with a wired connection, though you can't use the charging cable and use them at the same time.
-Unfortunately, they take around 4 hours to fully charge, which is quite long.
+They can also be used passively with a wired connection.
+You can even use the headphones while charging.

 7.5